JannikSt/kinema/README.md

 Demo:
 [![Kinema Demo Video](img.youtube.com/vi/COywXBPQTlI/0.jpg)](https://www.youtube.com/watch?v=COywXBPQTlI)

+### This repository currently holds a proof-of-concept implementation of Kinema, written in Python for rapid development.
+We're actively working on a production-ready version of the application, which will include comprehensive quick start guides to get you up and running smoothly.
+In the meantime, we appreciate your interest!
+Feel free to explore the current implementation and let us know what you think by starring this repository.

 ## Architecture
 ![ALT TEXT](docs/architecture_overview.png)
 At the core, Kinema has access to all workload placements in the cluster by leveraging the Kubernetes API.
 The system itself runs as a system-critical pod within the kube system namespace.